Acclaim

 “For blending four ostensibly mismatched instruments, harp, trombone, viola, and marimba, into a sumptuous quartet filled with luminous clouds of sustained chords and lyrical themes bubbling up to the surface, Sarah Kirkland Snider’s “Shiner” deserves a trophy.
 Or two."

-"With her ability to paint words...in music and convey ideas in sound, Snider creates music that is not only beautiful but intriguing, capturing the spirit of the Swedish mystic [Hilma af Klint] whose paintings could be glimpsed in the adjoining galleries."
+"With her ability to paint words...in music and convey ideas in sound, Snider creates music ['You Must Feel With Certainty'] that is not only beautiful but intriguing, capturing the spirit of the Swedish mystic [Hilma af Klint] whose paintings could be glimpsed in the adjoining galleries."

 “'Something for the Dark'...approaches sound as a vast, malleable substance.
 In this sophisticated piece, repetition transforms the emotional charge of musical motifs.
 A turn of phrase may appear pretty at first, then take on shades of nostalgia before registering as a creepy obsession haunting the ear.
 Ms. Snider skillfully draws a wide arc, with throbbing brass accents and slashing chords driving up tension.
 The work ends quietly, as if on a question.”